Lesson 3: Room By Room

 • I love Muse Textiles’ colorful pillows!
 They are one of the first pieces I bought when I started to lean into colorful home decor.
 Very saturated colors!

-Step 3: build a color palette
+Build a color palette

 Once you have your anchor piece, you can start pulling colors from it to guide your choices for other elements in the room, like textiles, other decor, and even the wall color itself.
 It’s an easy way to create a room that feels intentional and personal.